static-frame/static-frame/doc/source/articles/reset_index.rst

-Boring Indices and Where to Find Them: The Auto-Incremented Integer Index in StaticFrame
+Boring Indices & Where to Find Them: The Auto-Incremented Integer Index in StaticFrame
 ==========================================================================================

 This article is part of a series exploring the features and design of StaticFrame, a Python package that offers data structures similar to the Pandas DataFrame and Series, but with an immutable data model.